trueadm/ripple/website/docs/guide/events.md

 # Event Binding with Props

-Ripple deviates slightly from the platform in terms of event binding.
+Ripple deviates slightly from the platform in terms of event names.
 Like most frameworks except for React, we rely on the native event system of the browser.
 However, Ripple doesn't use the same all-lowercase props/attributes to bind events -- a camelCase convention is used instead, shown below: